oscdoctest/Qi-Docs/docs/Qi_Streams.rst

 +---------------+------------------------------+-------------+--------------------------------------------+

 A stream is always referenced by its Id property.
-As shown in the preceding table, a QiStream must include a unique *ID* as well as a *TypeId* with the ID of an existing QiType.
-The optional *BehaviorId* is set with the ID of an existing stream behavior.
+As shown in the preceding table, a QiStream must include a unique *Id* as well as a *TypeId* with the Id of an existing QiType.
+The optional *BehaviorId* is set with the Id of an existing stream behavior.
 When BehaviorId is omitted, the stream will have a default behavior mode set to *continuous* and *extrapolation* set to *all*.
 See